Janakantha

-Daily Janakantha (দৈনিক জনকণ্ঠ; Dainik Janakanṭha "Daily People's Voice") is a Bengali daily newspaper published from Dhaka, Bangladesh.
+The Daily Janakantha (দৈনিক জনকণ্ঠ; Dainik Janakanṭha "Daily People's Voice") is a Bengali daily newspaper published from Dhaka, Bangladesh.
 It is owned by Janakantha Shilpa Paribar (GJSP).

 History

 This newspaper was first published on 21 February 1993.
 Mohammad Atikullah Khan Masud was the editor of the newspaper till his death.
 Janakantha created Janakantha Gunijan Sammanana and Pratibha Sammanana awards.

 In 1999, Bangladesh Army personnel defused a landmine left at the newspaper office by suspected Islamist militants.